MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/responsive-search-ad.md

 |Unknown|Reserved for future use.|

 ### <a name="description-id"></a>id
-The `id` attribute is a unique Bing Ads identifier for the asset in a Bing Ads account.
+The `id` attribute is a unique Microsoft Advertising identifier for the asset in a Microsoft Advertising account.

 The same asset can be used by multiple ads.
-For example if "Seamless Integration" is a text asset, it will have the same asset identifier across all ads in the same Bing Ads account.
+For example if "Seamless Integration" is a text asset, it will have the same asset identifier across all ads in the same Microsoft Advertising account.
 After you upload a text asset the result file will include the asset identifier e.g., `""id:""123`, whether the asset is new or already existed in the account's asset library.

 ### <a name="description-pinnedfield"></a>pinnedField
 To pin an asset to a specific description position, set the `pinnedField` attribute to either "Description1" or "Description2".
 Unless you have a specific requirement for a text asset, don't pin it and let Bing AI optimize the text placement.